Bedford, Anya, Bryant, and Hayden share the same underlying structure and functionality. This guide applies to all these templates.

 - Depending on your template, your footer and pre-footer content areas may contain content such as a Social Links Block or Text Block.
 Delete or edit these blocks to replace them with your own content.

-In the Prefooter section of the Style Editor, you’ll find tweaks for adjusting the background and text colors.
+In the Prefooter section of Site Styles, you’ll find tweaks for adjusting the background and text colors.
 In the Footer section, you’ll find formatting tweaks for the background color, secondary navigation links, and site info.
 Check Hide Site Info to remove contact information altogether.

 Background and fonts

-Use the Main Content section of the Style Editor to style your main content area:
+Use the Main Content section of Site Styles to style your main content area:

 - Page Background - Set the background color